|10.16.2015||Fall Break Program (2015)|

 Beyond the classroom, this program will contain an incredible variety of educational activities and excursions:

-- Hikes through the celebrated Monteverde Cloud Forest Reserve as well as the on-campus Camino Real.
+- Hikes through the Monteverde Cloud Forest Reserve as well as the on-campus Camino Real trails.

-- Participate in UGA Costa Rica's Carbon Offset Program and local reforestation efforts.
+- Participation in the UGA Costa Rica Carbon Offset reforestation project.

-- Fieldtrips to the nearby town of Santa Elena.
+- Fieldtrips to the nearby towns of Monteverde and Santa Elena.

-- Time in the capital city of San José, where you will lodge at the Hotel Don Carlos and tour the city.
+- Extended time in the capital city of San José, where you will lodge at the Hotel Don Carlos and experience many of the city's attractions.

-- And concluding the program in the Pacific coastal town of Playa Sámara.
+- Surfing in the Pacific coastal town of Playa Sámara.

 Enrollment is limited to 24 qualified students.
 Students will earn 12-18 credit hours.